oakhila11/Bike_Rides_Project/README.md

 <b> Observations : </b> In 2022 most popular bike type among casual riders is electric bikes and for member riders, it's still classic bikes.
 However, none of the member riders prefer using the docked bikes

+## ACT
+<b> Recommendations : </b> </br>
+- By changing the monthly price for the full year, you can introduce a monthly membership subscription.
+Lower the monthly subscription fee during off-peak hours to entice riders to use the bikes.
+- Raise the price of a single ride or a full-day pass on weekends, throughout the summer and at the busiest stations for casual rides.
+If not, members may receive a price reduction on casual rides during peak hours and at peak stations.
+Members may also be granted priority entry during peak hours and at peak stations for casual passengers.
+- Since electric bikes are popular with both members and casual riders, introduce a price cut for electric bike membership subscriptions.
+- Implement a promotional campaign on well-liked stations for casual riders on Saturdays during the busiest season of the summer.
+Those who would want to become members on the same day should receive an additional discount.
+Additionally, the company can launch a summertime family or friend plan by offering various discounts upon the addition of a new family member or friend.